Page last updated: September 18, 2020

 The CAA‘s standards are not prescriptive about the use of telesupervision and telepractice; the standards discuss what expectations are for supervision, but not how clinical practice and clinical supervision are provided via tele options.

-Please see the latest message from the CFCC outlining guidelines to address the growing concerns related to the COVID-19 situation.
+Please see the latest message from the CFCC outlining guidelines to address the growing concerns related to the COVID-19 situation, and specific information for students and clinical educators.

 Note: If a program uses telesupervision and telepractice, the program should be aware of applicable state licensure and/or certification restrictions related to tele options.
 We understand that several states do not permit the use of telepractice; however, given the current environment and need for health care services, many of those states are considering emergency legislation to permit for telepractice.
 If you have questions about telepractice within your state, please contact your state licensure boards or visit ASHA’s telepractice resources page to get information on state-by-state regulatory information on telepractice and temporary practice.